ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Anywhere can be heaven as long as you try to live; and because he’s alive, for as long as he lives, he will have a chance to attain happiness.<br>―Neon Genesis Evangelion

+- A successful marriage is a union between two forgiving people.<br>―Norma Reynoso Reyes